khushi2068/MultiThreading/README.md

 ```
 Adjust the num_threads list in the script to test different thread configurations.

-## Functionality
-- matrix_multiply: This function computes the product of two matrices using NumPy's dot product operation.
-- perform_matrix_multiplications: This function performs matrix multiplications within individual threads.
-It generates random matrices, multiplies them with a constant matrix, and appends the results to a shared list with the help of a lock.
-- main: The main function orchestrates the multithreaded matrix multiplication process.
-It calculates the number of matrices each thread will handle, creates and starts threads accordingly, and measures the total time taken for execution.

 ## Results Visualization
 The script generates a line plot to visualize the execution time taken with different numbers of threads.
 This visualization helps in understanding the impact of thread concurrency on performance.